DON'T be surprised if you see a Jamaican flag in the village of Sion Mills or the town of Strabane over the next few weeks.

 McClure signed for the Swifts for the start of the Women’s Premiership season from Swedish club Sundsvalls DFF and immediately impressed in goal.

-Without American-born McClure, whose parents are both from Jamaica, the Reggae Girlz would never have claimed their tickets to the biggest competition in the women's game to date.
+Without the heroics of American-born McClure, whose parents are both from Jamaica, the Reggae Girlz would never have claimed their tickets to the biggest competition in the women's game to date.

-The shot-stopper was brought on especially for the shootout when a dramatic qualifying play-off with Panama went to the dreaded penalties.
+The shot-stopper was brought on especially for penalties when a dramatic qualifying play-off with Panama went to a high-stakes shoot-out.

-McClure - making her 21st appearance - was the heroine, saving two kicks to send her nation - ranked No 53 in the world - into this year's finals for the first time ever.
+McClure - making her 21st appearance - proved the difference, saving two kicks to send her nation - ranked No 53 in the world - into this year's finals for the first time ever.

 She will strive to stake a place in the team for the games with Italy and Australia on Friday and Tuesday respectively.

-While it is not impossible for the Jamaica to get out of Group C and into the last 16, they face a daunting task to do so.
+While it is not impossible for Jamaica to progress from Group C and claim a place in the last 16, they face a daunting task to do so.